pyranid/pyranid/README.md

 ```

 The `integration` Maven profile runs Docker-backed PostgreSQL integration tests with Testcontainers and requires a working local Docker environment.
 The initial PostgreSQL image is pinned to `postgres:17-alpine`.

+The PostgreSQL integration profile currently covers core pgjdbc behavior such as JSONB, SQL arrays, `RETURNING`, temporal binding/mapping, and exception metadata.
+It does not run pgvector extension tests; verify pgvector manually if your release depends on that feature.

 ## About